tinix84/tinix84.github.io/power_page.md

 ---

-# **Day 3: Wednesday – Input Voltage Range: More Than Meets the Eye**
+# **Day 3: Wednesday - Input Voltage Range: More Than Meets the Eye**
 ***"Why Input Voltage Range Can Make or Break Your Design"***

-The input voltage range is a critical specification in DC/DC converter design, but its impact often goes beyond what’s immediately visible.
+The input voltage range is a critical specification in DC/DC converter design, but its impact often goes beyond what's immediately visible.
 Whether you choose a wide input range or a narrow input range can influence nearly every aspect of your design—from component selection and reliability to cost and power density.

 ## Wide Input Voltage Range: The Benefits and Challenges
 ### Why Choose It?
-A wide input range (e.g., 9–36V or 100–400V) offers exceptional flexibility, making converters suitable for a variety of applications with varying or unstable input sources, such as:
+A wide input range (e.g., 9-36V or 100-400V) offers exceptional flexibility, making converters suitable for a variety of applications with varying or unstable input sources, such as:
 - Electric Vehicles (EVs): Where battery voltages can fluctuate significantly during charging and discharging cycles.
 - Renewable Energy Systems: Solar or wind power systems with wide voltage variations depending on environmental conditions.